 Dynamic List – Prospects who haven’t been active in 90+ days

-If this feels little overwhelming to you, get in touch with Nurturelabs and we’ll be happy to help get your database all ready for 2018.
+If this feels little overwhelming to you, get in touch with Nurturelabs and we’ll be happy to help get your database all ready for the upcoming year.